rvaidun/foxmailextension/README.md

 browser-extension using
 the [gmail.js](https://github.com/KartikTalwar/gmail.js/) library.
 It also uses a lot of code from [InboxSDK](https://github.com/inboxSDK/inboxsdk).

 The backend is written in Go and uses the [Gmail API](https://developers.google.com/gmail/api/).
+The repo for the backend is located [here](https://github.com/rvaidun/svmailbackend)